BlaqueDevs/se-assignment-day-4-software-project-management-Sndonga/README.md

 4.Stakeholder Availability: Continuous involvement from stakeholders is required, which may not always be feasible.

 ## 5. What are some methods for ensuring quality assurance throughout a software project?
 Why is it important to maintain high standards?
+**Methods for Ensuring Quality Assurance**
+1. Requirements Analysis, which clearly defines and documents project requirements.
+Ensuring that the development team understands what needs to be built and reduces the risk of misunderstandings.
+2. Code Reviews as Peer review of code to identify issues and ensure adherence to coding standards thus mproveing code quality, reduces bugs, and promotes knowledge sharing.
+Eg. Use pull requests in GitHub for code reviews.
+3. Automated Testing to validate functionality, performance, and security as Speeds up testing, ensures consistency, and catches regressions early.
+4. Manual Testing where Human testers manually execute test cases to identify issues.
+This catches edge cases and usability issues that automated tests might miss.
+5. Continuous Integration and Continuous Deployment (CI/CD) where the automated process of integrating code changes and deploying them to production.
+Ensures that code changes are tested and deployed quickly and reliably.
+6. Performance Testing that tests the system’s performance under various conditions (e.g., load, stress, scalability).
+Ensuring the system can handle expected and peak loads without degradation.
+7. Security Testing, which is the identifying of vulnerabilities and ensure the system is secure.
+It Protects sensitive data and prevents security breaches.
+8. Usability Testing where there is evaluation of the system’s user interface and overall user experience.
+To ensures the system is intuitive and easy to use.
+9. Documentation and Training to maintain comprehensive documentation and provide training for users and developers.
+Ensures that users can effectively use the system and developers can maintain it.
+10. Regular Audits and Reviews.
+Conduct regular audits and reviews of processes, code, and documentation.
+Identifies areas for improvement and ensures compliance with standards.
+**Importance**
+1. High quality software ensures user satisfaction and boosts cusromer satisfaction.
+2. Identifying and fixing issues early reduces the cost of rework and maintenance.
+3. Delivering high-quality software builds trust with users and enhances the organization’s reputation.
+4. Ensures compliance with regulatory requirements and protects against security breaches.
+5. High-quality software provides a competitive edge in the market.

 ## 6. How does defining the project scope contribute to successful project planning?
 What is a Work Breakdown Structure (WBS), and why is it useful?
 ## 7. What are the benefits of developing a detailed project schedule, and how can Gantt charts assist in this process?
 ## 8. What are the core issues that your software aims to address?
 Why are these problems significant to your target audience?